 How you spend time will affect you and your future.
 If you spend time doing valuable things, you become more productive.
 If you waste a lot of your time doing nothing, you will get nothing in return, and you may later come to regret it.

 Whatever pain you may be going through right now will ease over time, and you’ll be left with a memory.
-While the memory may hurt every time it crosses your mind, it won't be as painful as the day the events happened.
+While the memory may hurt every time it crosses your mind, the pain will gradually decrease over time.
 Time allows even the deepest of wounds to heal.

 There’s a lot of pressure that comes with the feeling you don’t have enough time to finish your projects or tasks.
 Try to find a system that works for you.
 Whether it’s list-making or an app, effective time management skills give you the ability to become better at making decisions.